 What are the key statistics about acute myeloid leukemia?

-Information on treatment success rates for adult AML can be found in the section, “Treatment response rates for acute myeloid leukemia”
+Information on treatment success rates for AML in adults can be found in “Treatment response rates for acute myeloid leukemia.”